 On the down-side, holistic treatments are:

 - Likely to have limited scientific evidence.
 Most of today’s biomedical scientific research is funded by the pharmaceutical industry, which tends to support studies on … you guessed it… more pharmaceuticals.
-Fortunately, there is increasing demand for studies to be conducted on holistic treatments.
+Fortunately, there is an increasing demand for studies to be conducted on holistic treatments.
 The scientific evidence supporting holistic treatments is growing.

 - Not always the best choice.
 Some holistic approaches may not be appropriate for certain people.
 For example, if you’ve had certain types of surgery, yoga may not be the best thing for you, at least not right away.
 And some herbal supplements may be contraindicated (read: downright dangerous) when used in combination with prescription medications you may be taking.
 Drug interactions are always important to consider.